[Solved] Is your screen print cracking or fading? Here’s how to avoid it

 Skip the air drying

-For example, after I finish a batch of prints, I usually deliver or have a customer pick them up the very same day.
+For example, after I finish a batch of prints, I usually have to deliver or have a customer pick them up the very same day.
 Or at least the very next morning.

 Imagine if I gave them the whole ‘24-hour air-dry’ spiel and that they need another day before wearing them.
 That would certainly kill the joy of getting them quickly in the first place.